hannahhoainguyen/Bootleg-Amazon/README.md

 ### Logging in/creating account
 At the web site, if the user has a user name, she can choose the "Sign in" link at the top of the page.
 This brings users to a login page.
 For example, a visitor can choose user "starbuck" with password "boat" to log in.
 All the usernames and passwords are contained in a "customers" table on our database on Silk.

 Users can also create a new user accounts, with the "Create a new account" link on the top of the page.
-This brings users to a sign-up page, and allows them to pick a username, enter a password, double-check the password with a second entry.
+This brings users to a sign-up page, and allows them to pick a username, enter a password, and double-check the password with a second entry.
 If satisfactory, the user is added to the database; otherwise she is sent to an error page (if the password has been incorrectly repeated).

 ### Front page
 After logging in or successfully creating an account, users can go back to the front page and browse our wonderful selection of space-themed items for sale.
 If they click on any of the images of the items, a checkmark will appear.
 Clicking again unchecks the item.
 Once satisfied with their choices, users can go to the shopping cart area via the shopping cart icon.